Merrywood

-Merrywood is a historic home located in McLean, Virginia on the Palisades overlooking the Potomac River that has hosted several presidents and members of the British royal family.
+Merrywood is a historic home located in McLean, Virginia overlooking the Potomac River that has hosted several presidents and members of the British royal family.
 The Georgian Revival style brick dwelling was built in 1919 for Newbold Noyes.

 History

 The land upon which the estate was built once formed part of General Henry Lee III's Salona Plantation in the late 18th century and was surveyed by George Washington.
 On the property, Noyes built Merrywood, which was said to be a copy of an 18th century mansion.
 The library was paneled with black walnut from trees cut on the estate.
 The gardens were landscaped by well-known landscape architect Beatrix Farrand, the niece of Edith Wharton.

 Newbold Noyes Sr. was the associate editor of the Washington Evening Star which his father, Frank Brett Noyes, had acquired in 1867.
 Frank was also the founder and president of the Associated Press.
 Newbold and his wife, the former Alexandra Ewing, were the parents of Newbold Noyes Jr. After Newbold's marriage to Alexandra ended, the Noyeses sold Merrywood, their marital home.
 After the divorce, Alexandra married Thomas Stone and they built Boone Hall in Mount Pleasant, South Carolina.